 Our students remain proud that as a community last year, nearly 10 tons of waste was created in the dining hall and 90% was diverted to either compost, recycling, or upcycling.
 Natural Upcycling, a new waste diversion partner uses our compostable waste to feed their biodigester and power their sustainable dairy farm in Pavilion, NY.
 Working with Terracycle, the Nardin community upcycled nearly 30,000 juice bags over the 2015-16 year.

-In the last several years, Nardin faculty have partnered with the Sustainable Nardin Coordinator to deepen and broaden the impact of Sustainable Nardin initiatives.
+In the last several years, Nardin faculty have deepened and broadened the impact of Sustainable Nardin initiatives.
 By embedding the initiatives in the curriculum, students learn that the world is interconnected and gain knowledge of both human and natural communities.

 Outdoor Classrooms and Aquaponics Systems